 Reduce Household Waste with Reusable Grocery Bags

-3. Say Goodbye to Paper Towels and Tissues
+3. Say Goodbye to Paper

-4. Buy Food Staples and Supplies in Bulk
+4. Buy Less, or Buy in Bulk

 5. BYORC: Bring Your Own Refillable Containers

-6. Choose Digital Over Paper Products
+6. Choose Digital Over Paper & Opt-in to Paperless

 Another way to reduce the amount of paper your family wastes is to choose digital over print whenever possible.
 While you can choose to buy the Kindle edition of the latest book by your favorite author, it’s especially important to do so for your weekly newspaper and monthly magazine subscriptions.

-If you haven’t already done so, ask to receive paperless statements and bills from your service providers.
+And, if you haven’t already done so, ask to receive paperless statements and bills from your service providers.
 Many financial institutions now offer paperless credit card, investment, mortgage, loan, and line of credit statements.
 Utility and telecommunication companies similarly send bills and usage statements through email.

-8. Say No to Disposable Beverage Containers
+7. Say No to Disposable Beverage Containers

 Reduce Household Waste with Reusable Water Bottles

-9. Bring Your Own Reusable “Doggy Bags” for Restaurant Leftovers
+8. Bring Your Own Reusable “Doggy Bags” for Restaurant Leftovers

 Enjoy a dinner out but couldn’t finish your meal?
 Many restaurants still offer to package up your leftovers in Styrofoam containers so you can enjoy the rest of your meal at home.
 To avoid accumulating more trash, bring along a reusable plastic or glass container to store your leftovers until you’re ready to eat the rest of your meal.

-10. Donate or Exchange Unused (or Gently Used) Clothing and Household Goods
+9. Donate or Exchange Unused (or Gently Used) Clothing and Household Goods

-11. Compost Your Scraps
+10. Compost Your Scraps

 According to the USDA’s Economic Research Service, Americans waste between 30% and 40% of food – an incredible number with lots of room for improvement.